romkatv/powerlevel10k/README.md

 echo 'source ~/p10k-lean.zsh' >>! ~/.zshrc
 ```

-To customize your prompt, open `~/p10k-lean.zsh` in your favorite text editor, change it and restart
+That's it!
+Your have a fast and functional prompt.
+If you want to customize it, edit
-ZSH.
-The file is well-documented.
+`~/p10k-lean.zsh` and restart ZSH.

 ### For existing users